-The Dodgers are already favorites to win the 2020 World Series.
+The odds show a projection of the Dodgers as favorites to win the MLB 2020 World Series in the betting.
 LAD must no longer sit a talented bat to make room for a hitting pitcher.

 The Dodgers can comfortably start its best bats, which should make its National League-leading offense even better.

 As for the Nats, the reigning World Series champs captured its first title with solid part-time play from Howie Kendrick.
 One of Washington’s top sluggers, Kendrick batted .344 last season.

 Kendrick mustn’t take to the bench in any 2020 game.
 That gives the Nats a powerful line-up at the plate to back up starting pitchers Steven Strasburg, Max Scherzer, Patrick Corbin, and Anibal Sanchez.

 MLB wants teams to play regional schedules.
 For example, AL East teams will play other AL East teams and NL East squads.

 Last season, combined, MLB squads in the NL East and AL East were 16-games above .500.
 Teams in the NL West and AL West were 42 games above .500 combined.